schatzsuche/Binary-calculator-in-Python/README.md

 # Binary-calculator-in-Python
- idk just a simple Binary calculator I made in Python
+ just Binary calculator with an gui, I made in Python